grafana/mimir/docs/sources/operating-grafana-mimir/configure-zone-aware-replication.md

 # Configuring zone-aware replication

 Zone-aware replication is the replication of data across failure domains.
 Zone-aware replication helps to avoid data loss during a domain outage.
-Grafana Mimir defines failure domains as _zones_, which include:
+Grafana Mimir defines failure domains as _zones_, which includes, but are not limited to:

 - Availability zones
 - Data centers